YTsaurusQueue API

 NB: If there are no vital consumers, no trimming occurs.

 • retained_rows: x — If set, this number of rows is guaranteed to be kept in each partition.
-This option is intended to be used in combination with the previous one.
+This option is intended to be used in combination with the previous option.

 • retained_lifetime_duration: x — Ensures that each partition contains only those rows that were written to the queue no more than this number of milliseconds ago.
 The specified number of milliseconds must be a multiple of 1000.
 This option is intended to be used with trimming enabled (enable: True).

-This setting doesn't conflict with existing TTL settings for dynamic tables: for example, you can configure trimming with respect to vital consumers and set max_data_ttl=36h, min_data_versions=0.
-This way, in addition to cleaning up data by offsets, you will only store data for the last three days.
+This setting doesn't conflict with the existing TTL settings for dynamic tables: you can configure trimming based on vital consumers and set max_data_ttl=36h, min_data_versions=0 to trim data based on its offset as well as ensure that it won't be stored for more than three days.

 Graphs and statuses

-Using the @queue_status and @queue_partitions queue table attributes and the @queue_consumer_status and @queue_consumer_partitions consumer table attributes, you can look up the current status and meta-information of the queue or consumer from the Queue Agent perspective.
-This allows retrieving information both for the queue or consumer as a whole as well as for their individual partitions.
+The @queue_status and @queue_partitions queue table attributes along with the @queue_consumer_status and @queue_consumer_partitions consumer table attributes provide the current status and meta information of queues and consumers from the perspective of the Queue Agent.
+You can get this data both for these objects as a whole as well as for their individual partitions.

-These attributes are not intended for high-load services and should only be used for introspection.
+These attributes aren't intended for high-load services and should only be used for introspection.

 Usage example